FAQs - Coronavirus

 - Ordering tests online (you can order one box per day of seven tests for home delivery).

 What do I do if a member of staff tests positive from a lateral flow device test?

 The LFD test will give a result in around 30 minutes.
 Staff must report their result (whether positive, negative or void) to Test and Trace as soon as the test is completed either online or by telephone as per the instructions in the home test kit.
 If your rapid test result is positive, you should self-isolate immediately (failure to do so could result in a fine).
 You should then request a PCR test to confirm the result as soon as possible, and continue to follow the ‘stay at home’ guidance for households with possible coronavirus infection.
 The PCR test must be taken within two days of the positive LFD test result (those working in childcare and early years are eligible for priority access to PCR testing).
 If the PCR result is negative this ‘overrides’ the rapid test result and the staff member can return to the early years setting.

 PACEY worked with DfE to allow childminders to state their profession (as well as other early years and childcare practitioners) when reporting their result.
-Full instructions on how to do this can be found here.

 Some people may be eligible to receive a £500 Test and Trace Support Payment Test and Trace Support Payment or discretionary payment from their Local Authority if told to self-isolate by NHS Test and Trace.